regit/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

  sudo ldconfig
  sudo mkdir /etc/suricata/ebpf/

-Clang compiler is needed if you want to build eBPF files as the build is done via a specific eBPF backend available only in llvm/clang suite.
+The ``clang`` compiler is needed if you want to build eBPF files as the build is done via a specific eBPF backend available only in llvm/clang suite.

 Setup bypass